-There are two basic types of UPS systems.
-First is the rotary UPS which has a motor connected to the primary power source, which is used to turn an alternator which generates the AC output to power selected loads, along with a battery bank.
-The other type is the electronic or static UPS.
-This type of unit relies upon inverters and rectifiers to generate the AC sine wave and is supported by a bank of batteries to achieve the desired run times.
-Within this category you find stand-by, line interactive and double conversion types of UPS’.
+Electronic, or static, UPS relies upon inverters and rectifiers to generate the AC sine wave.
+It is supported by a bank of batteries to achieve the desired run times.
+Within this category, you find standby, line interactive and double conversion types of UPS

-- Protecting the Rotary UPS: Surge protection is recommended at the input to the rotary UPS to protect the motor windings, (and rectifier/charger and inverter when present), static switch, and bypass path to the loads.
-Additionally, protection at the output is recommended to protect the sensitive loads from the inductive transients developed in the generator inductance and/or inductive loads served by the rotary UPS as these loads are cycled on and off.
+Surge protection is recommended at the rotary UPS input to protect the motor windings, static switch, bypass path to the loads, and rectifier/charger and inverter when present.
+Additionally, protection at the output is recommended to protect sensitive loads from inductive transients developed in the generator inductance and/or inductive loads served by the rotary UPS as these loads are cycled on and off.

-- Protecting the electronic UPS: Surge protection is recommended at the input to all electronic loads and the UPS is no exception.
-The AC-to-DC converter, the static bypass switch, and to a lesser extent the DC-to-AC inverter, are all susceptible to transient damage.
-Sensitive and transient susceptible electronic control circuitry constantly monitors the status of the UPS and the input and output AC power of the UPS.
-This circuitry is used to determine if the UPS should be delivering power from the batteries and DC-AC converter: or, if the UPS should switch to the bypass mode and deliver AC from the secondary source which is usually the utility AC power.
-Additionally, when the UPS is in the bypass mode for maintenance or due to failure, the sensitive loads should also be protected against transient disruption, degradation, and damage from the transients appearing on the secondary AC source or utility power.
+AC-to-DC converters, the static bypass switches, and to a lesser extent the DC-to-AC inverters are all susceptible to transient damage and require surge protection.
+Electronic UPS devices contain transient susceptible electronic control circuitry that determines if the UPS should be delivering power from the DC-AC converter (batteries) or from the secondary AC source (utility power).
+Additionally, when in bypass mode due to maintenance or failure, the sensitive loads should be protected with a surge suppression device from transient disruption, degradation, or damage from transient appearing on the secondary AC source or utility power.

-The IEEE Standard Section 9.11 states that networked SPD protection is needed, and UPS describes SPD protection as follows:
+The IEEE Standard Section 9.11 states that networked SPD protection is needed and describes protecting a UPS with SPDs as follows: